WojcikAnna/Project1-JS-sklep-AW/README.md

 ## Development server

 You can use live server build in VSC or npm.
-Files are on GitHub repository at https://github.com/WojcikAnna/Project1-JS-sklep-AW.git and also hosted on Netlify at https://project-js-sklep-ubran-sport-aw.netlify.app/
+Files are also hosted on Netlify at https://project-js-sklep-ubran-sport-aw.netlify.app/

 ### Project walk around